MauroGaravito/indux/README.md

 3. **Approved** - Locked for managers, open for worker submissions.
 4. **Declined** - Reopens for edits and can re-enter the review pipeline.

 Worker submissions mirror this process: pending + approved (certificate generated) or declined (worker resubmits).
 Certificates are produced during approval and stored securely.
 Managers can approve or decline submissions as long as they are assigned to the project; admins retain override control.
+The Admin console now lists these items under **Worker Submissions** with tabs for Inductions, Exams (preview), and Inspections (coming soon) to clearly separate current and future module types.

 ## Induction Field Defaults & Customisation
 Every project receives a WHS-ready personal data pack when its induction module is created: